git-chris/Map/README.md

 Also there is a weatherBox with current weather in Patras which is dragable(Click and Hold with mouse and it moves).

 Speed file icon is for Google insights and displays the sites own score.

+I used sample code for sliding elements and filtering list with knockout from js fiddle examples.